 - ASCII tokens like ETX and STX

-- Passive role support - wait for incoming connection.
+- Passive role support - wait for an incoming connection.

-- Active role - establishing TCP connection as client.
+- Active role - establishing TCP connection as a client.

-- Abstraction of the socket as the standard XATMI server - just send a UBF buffer with RAW data fields, those will be delivered to target server
+- Abstraction of the socket as the standard XATMI server - just send a UBF buffer with RAW data fields, and those will be delivered to the target server

 - Multiple connections per server.